WasmEdge/WasmEdge/docs/book/en/src/contribute/installer.md

 * Full Option: `--debug`
 * Description: Enable verbosity debug

-### Specify Installed Version
+### Specify the version of WasmEdge to install
 * Short Option: `-v VERSION`
 * Full Option: `--version VERSION`
 * Description: Install the given VERSION of WasmEdge
 * Available Value: VERSION `0.11.2` or other valid release versions.
-* Note - In case if an invalid or non existing version is suppliead the installer exits with an error.
+* Note - In the case of supplied an invalid or nonexistent version, the installer exists with an error.

-### Install Path
+### Installation path
 * Short Option: `-p PATH`
 * Full Option: `--path PATH`
 * Description: Install WasmEdge into the given PATH.
 The default Path is `$HOME/.wasmedge`.
 * Note - In any path other than the ones starting with `/usr` are treated as non system paths in the internals of the installer.
 The consequences are different directory structures for both.
-* Note - If the path does not exist it is created.
+* Note - If the path not exists, the folder will be created.

-### Uninstall existed version
+### Uninstallation

 #### Run uninstaller before installing
 * Short Option: `-r {yes,no}`